 According to CSO, these are the five cyber attack types you’re most likely to face.
 With so much of our sensitive data stored online, it’s no surprise that cybercrime is on the rise.
 Data breaches have long been a problem for businesses and individuals, but criminals are increasingly ramping up attacks.

 What’s one of the best ways to ensure an attack won’t hit your organization?
 Encryption.
-Encrypted data can only be decrypted with a key or password.
+You can only access encrypted data with a key or password.
 While encryption cannot protect against all cyber attacks, the technology makes data theft a much more difficult task for hackers.
 Many businesses are increasingly turning towards security compliance requirements like encryption to protect their customers and businesses.

 One such company is the health insurance carrier Aetna.
-The Aetna Global Security team identified the Broker space as an area where large volumes of Aetna member data is processed or managed, making it a target for cyber crime.
+The Aetna Global Security team identified the Broker space as a target for cybercrime.
+Large amounts of data are processed and managed there.
 Consequently, Aetna is requiring encryption on all Broker devices to mitigate risk exposure.